-"People of the Book" by Geraldine Brooks, audiobook narrated by Edwina Wren
+"People of the Book" by Geraldine Brooks, Audiobook Narrated by Edwina Wren

 The Sarajevo Haggadah

 The story of an illuminated manuscript within a book penned by Geraldine Brooks.
 In my reading of (or listening to) fiction revolving around art history such as The Art Forge and Stealing Athena, I have come across epic tales that span not one but two eras.
-In The Art Forge, the author has two timelines (present day Boston and nineteenth century France) with Edgar Degas' paintings acting as the connector of the two different settings. has the story go between High Classical era Athens, Georgian England, and Ottoman Turkey, all bound together by the Parthenon Marbles.
+In The Art Forger, the author has two timelines (present day Boston and nineteenth century France) with Edgar Degas' paintings acting as the connector of the two different settings. has the story go between High Classical era Athens, Georgian England, and Ottoman Turkey, all bound together by the Parthenon Marbles.
 Stealing Athena

 Instead of just two timelines, Brooks goes further by including multiple eras in her tale of (mostly) fiction.
 Whether its World War Two era Bosnia, Austria during the Viennese Secession, Muslim controlled Spain, or Inquisition choked Italy, Brooks brings these (at first glance) disparate places together with a book called the Sarajevo Haggadah.